 - The layout per Content Item is defined by one or more Item Styles of your choice.

-The grid and item style used for search is also the one you can use for the downloads overview, see Custom URL schemes for Twixl apps.
+The grid and item styles used for search are the same as what you can use for the downloads overview, see Custom URL schemes for Twixl apps.

 We strongly advise you to use separate Grid and Item Styles for your Search and Downloads results screen.
-Also, give them a good and logical name (e.g. Search/Downloads Grid Style 1).
-This way it will be much easier to organise and select different styles in different Collections / Content Items of your app.
+Also, give them a good and logical name (e.g. Search & Downloads Grid Style).
+That way it will be much easier to organise and select different styles in different Collections / Content Items of your app.